 Quality checks are a snapshot of the standards of care within healthcare services.
-They are conducted entirely offsite and focus on three key areas; infection prevention and control, governance (specifically around staffing) and the environment of care.
-The work explores arrangements put in place to protect staff and patients from COVID 19, enabling us provide fast and supportive improvement advice on the safe operation of services during the pandemic.
+They are conducted entirely offsite and focus on three key areas: infection prevention and control, governance (specifically around staffing) and the environment of care.
+The work explores arrangements put in place to protect staff and patients from COVID 19, enabling us to provide fast and supportive improvement advice on the safe operation of services during the pandemic.
 More information on our approach to assurance and inspections can be found here.

-We spoke to the practice manager for Ponthir Dental Practice and the group operational clinical manager for Restore Dental Group on 10 May 2022, who provided us with information and evidence about their service.
+We spoke to both principal dentists who are the practice owners and the practice manager on 24 May 2022, who provided us with information and evidence about their service.
 We used the following key lines of enquiry:

-- What changes have been implemented in light of COVID-19 to ensure infection prevention and control standards are maintained? - How is the practice ensuring that all patients (including vulnerable/at risk groups) are able to access services appropriately and safely? - How does the practice meet the needs of Welsh speaking patients when accessing healthcare services in the medium of Welsh? - How has the practice and the services it provides adapted during this period of COVID-19? - How does the practice ensure that equality and a rights based approach are embedded across the service?
+- What changes have been implemented in light of COVID-19 to ensure infection prevention and control standards are maintained? - How is the practice ensuring that all patients (including vulnerable/at risk groups) are able to access services appropriately and safely? - How does the practice meet the needs of Welsh speaking patients when accessing healthcare services in the medium of Welsh? - How has the practice and the services it provides adapted during this period of COVID-19? - How does the practice ensure that equality and a rights-based approach are embedded across the service?